Try these winning sun protection tips to help keep you game-ready for many seasons of play. It’s hard to shoot goals or defend with sunburn!

 - SLIP on clothing that covers as much skin as possible during training sessions and in-between times during play.
 Grab a cool, light shirt made of densely woven fabric (preferably rated UPF50+) to pop-on when off the court.

 - Netball uniforms don't typically provide much coverage so it's important to SLOP on SPF30 (or higher) broad-spectrum, water-resistant sunscreen to any exposed skin at least 20 minutes before play starts.
 Look for a dry touch or active formula that won’t be greasy for easy ball handling.
-Sunscreen should be reapplied regularly if you’re working up a sweat (or at least every two hours), so put a tube in your sports bag for later.
+Sunscreen should be reapplied regularly if you’re working up a sweat (or at least every two hours), so put some in your sports bag for later.
 Hydration breaks and half-time provide the perfect opportunities to reapply.

 - SEEK SHADE: Whether you are practising, warming-up or playing, take advantage of shady breaks whenever you can.
 Hydrate in the shade and find shady spots when off the court.
 Try to schedule training and games earlier in the morning or later in the day when the sun’s UV isn’t as intense.

 - SLIDE ON SUNGLASSES: Outdoor netball courts can reflect high levels of UV.
 Bring sunglasses to protect the eyes and cut the glare to make sure you never miss any of the court action from the sidelines.
 For best protection, look for wrap-around sunglasses which meet the Australian Standard (AS/NZS 1067).

 Encourage spectators to BYO sun protection gear and find shady spots to watch the game.